If you are re-visiting us, please check out What's New? for the lastest news about the family and this website!

 There's so much to tell you!

 You may not be aware of it but the Goodhinds originally came from Great Britain.
 The English branches of the family are still going strong.
 But of course, in this global community, there are by now Goodhinds throughout the world.
 There is even at least one branch of the family in Australia!
 But if you are a Goodhind descendant born in New England, you are very likely to be descended from one of five brothers who immigrated here back in the mid-1800's.
-That said, I should also note that we have made contact at least one other Goodhind family branch in America that is not directed connected to our family.
+That said, I should also note that we have made contact with at least one other Goodhind family branch in America that is not directed connected to our family.
 We have a separate page here about these Floridian cousins.
 Just follow the link on the sidebar to the left.

 The purpose of this web site is to give you information about our immediate ancestors, our living relatives and our collective heritage.
 We have quite a family!
 We also hope that this site will prove a 'rallying point' for family members to share family history, stories, photos and reminiscences amongst each other.